westnordost/osmapi/README.md

 # osmapi

-osmapi is a Java implementation of the [OSM API 0.6](http://wiki.openstreetmap.org/wiki/API_v0.6) for clients
+osmapi is a complete Java implementation of the [OSM API 0.6](http://wiki.openstreetmap.org/wiki/API_v0.6) for clients.

+It is well tested (test coverage over 90%) and being used by [StreetComplete](https://github.com/westnordost/StreetComplete), thus actively maintained.

 ## License